code-craft-igt-1/image-encapsulation-shivraj0058/README.md

 ## What's done

 The code tries to retain image-related functionality in one place (the `Image` struct).
-The first step is to avoid consumers having to worry about managing the pixel memory lifetime.

-This is achieved by doing two things:
-- The `Image` structure now has a destructor to free the pixel memory
-- The `ImageBrightener` class now accepts a `unique_ptr`, so clients need to "move" their responsibility of the image to the brightener
+It also tries to use `unique_ptr` to express ownership of the image.

+However, it tries accessing the image after "handing it over" to the `ImageBrightener`.
+Such access results in a runtime error.

-## What's remaining
+## Your task

-Of course, everything can be improved, so let's improve this as well :)

----

 **Bring functionality together**: